Prianshu7296/Flam-RnD-Assignment/README.md

 6 < t < 60
 ```

-The objective is to recover:
+The task is to recover:

 ```text
 θ, M, X
 ```

 from the supplied 1,500 unordered points.

----

 ## Final Answer